vccolombo/classification-algorithms-std-comparison/README.md

 ## Results

-The difference was calculated based on the not standardized results.
+The difference was calculated based on the non-standardized results.

 ### Logistic Regression